 Recruitment and Hiring Initiative

 The firm is committed to strengthening its diversity through the recruitment and retention of minority and women attorneys and support staff from all backgrounds.
 Shulman Rogers continually seeks opportunities to recruit diverse professionals through ongoing partnerships with the Montgomery County Bar Foundation, Maryland’s specialty bar associations and local law schools.
-The firm also takes advantage of both its mergers and laterals program and summer law clerk program to attract minority and women candidates.
+The firm also takes advantage of both its mergers and laterals program and summer law clerk program to attract diverse candidates.

 Mergers & Laterals Integration Initiative